 The permanent porcelain veneers will be attached on the final visit.
 The dentist will also go over how to properly care for them to ensure they last the lifetime of your smile.

 Taking Care of Dental Veneers

 Porcelain veneers will last a long, long time with proper care.
 However, it is important to take care of them.
 Caring for dental veneers is the same as caring for natural teeth.
 Brush twice a day with a soft bristle toothbrush and floss daily.
 Continue to schedule regular visits to the dentist for checkups and cleanings.
 Every six months is recommended for both.

 Prolong the life of your porcelain veneers by avoiding bad habits such as chewing fingernails or biting the tips of pens and pencils.
 Doing so can damage the veneers the same as they can your natural ones.

 Certain foods and drinks can cause damage to porcelain teeth.
 Chewing hard foods such as candy, popcorn, and ice, can cause veneers to crack and break.
 Coffee, tea, and red wine can stain them just as they discolor natural teeth.
 It is also best to avoid sticky foods like taffy or chewy foods like well-done meat.

-Contact the professionals at University Dental Associates to find out if dental veneers are the right option to restore your beautiful smile.
+Contact the professionals at EON Clinics to find out if dental veneers are the right option to restore your beautiful smile.
 We are experts in cosmetic dentistry and provide patients with a variety of preventive dental care including checkups, cleanings, and x-rays.
 We also specialize in tooth extraction and repair, tooth replacement, and restoration.
 Schedule an appointment online today or call us at 708-304-8406.